SGDInstitute/apollo/content/collections/pages/sgdinstitute/2021-trans-policy-issues.md

             text: TransAthlete.com
           -
             type: text
-            text: '.
+            text: ".
 In 2020 he made history by becoming the first transgender athlete to compete in the Olympic Trials in the gender with which they identify.
-Prior to that, in 2015 he became the first openly trans man to make a Men''s US National Team.
+Prior to that, in 2015 he became the first openly trans man to make a Men's US National Team.
 Following the national championship race, he was instrumental in getting the International Olympic Committee policy on transgender athletes changed, and in June 2016 he became the first trans athlete to compete in a world championship race under the new rules.
-Chris is a six-time member of Team USA, representing the United States in the sprint triathlon and the short course and long course duathlon, a two-time Men''s National Champion, and a Men''s All-American.
+Chris is a six-time member of Team USA, representing the United States in the sprint triathlon and the short course and long course duathlon, a two-time Men's National Champion, and a Men's All-American.
 Chris is also a nationally recognized four-time Ironman triathlete, and inductee into the National Gay and Lesbian Sports Hall of Fame.
 He is sponsored by Nike and has been featured in multiple global Nike campaigns.
-Chris has been featured in publications including '
+Chris has been featured in publications including "
           -
             type: text
             marks: